-The reason that companies invested or plan to invest so much money on CRM is because they realized that CRM is an enterprise software that can streamline business processes, help increase productivity & profits, and reduce administrative costs.
+The reason companies invested or plan to invest so much money in a CRM system is because they realized it can streamline business processes.
+This, in turn, results in increase productivity and profits.
 The bottom line is companies need CRM to help them grow their businesses.
 According to Nucleus Research June 2014 report, CRM gives back $8.71 for every dollar spent.

 Performance Metrics by Departments

-Since Salesforce CRM platform focuses on sales, marketing, customer service, and IT departments, metrics related to these departments will help the management understand the extent of benefits generated by the deployment of Salesforce CRM.
+Since the Salesforce CRM platform focuses on sales, marketing, customer service and IT departments, metrics related to these departments will be very useful.
+The metrics will help understand the benefits generated by Salesforce CRM.